By Amber Kemmis

 If your company hasn’t developed buyer personas yet, before a redesign is the perfect time.
 A buyer persona helps you strategically market according to the way your buyers think and act.
 Who your buyer personas are and how they move through the buyer’s journey are extremely important in redesign because they dictate the content, navigation, conversion paths, and features your redesign should have.

-Once you have benchmarked your current site and developed buyer personas, you can establish goals for your new site on the HubSpot COS.
-As you likely know, hosting your website on the COS will make it easy for you to track these goals.
+Once you have benchmarked your current site and developed buyer personas, you can establish goals for your new site on the HubSpot CMS Hub.
+As you likely know, hosting your website on the CMS will make it easy for you to track these goals.

 4. Content Offer Inventory